zhoufanyi/SI507-Project3/README.md

 ### Part 0 [200 points]

 * There are 10 images on the page `http://newmantaylor.com/gallery.html`.
 Some of them have "alt text", which is the text that is displayed or spoken because of browser limitations, or because someone is using a screen reader, for example.
 Scrape this page and print out the alt text for each image.
 If there is no alt text, print "No alternative text provided!"
-This should work for any similar page with 10 images like this, not just this one.
+The code you write should be general enough to work for any similar page with 10 images like this (not just this one), just by changing the URL to a different one.

+* **IMPORTANT NOTE:** We may test your code on a version of `gallery.html` that has different alt-text.
+For example, it may be that the 8th image is missing alt text and the 7th image has the alt text "Waving Kitty 7", OR the first 3 images will be missing alt text, and the fourth image will have the alt-text "Waving Kitty 1"...
+There will still be 10 images, no matter what.
+You will receive 20 points for each correct alt text output.

 * There are no *tests* for this, but the way the page is, you should see the following when this part of your program runs: